DaymondLing/ChangePointMean.jl/README.md

 - `mcptime` estimates the location of the change point by looking for the point with minimum overall sum of squares.

-These two functions can be useful when manually checking for the existence of a change point and, if yes, its location.
+These two functions are useful when manually checking for the existence of a change point and, if yes, its location.

-For easier analysis of a time series, you can use `mcpoint` which uses `mcppv` and `mcptime`:
+To analyze mean shift of a time series, you should start with `mcpoint` which returns the location of the most dominant mean change point if there is one, 0 otherwise.
+This package assumes 1-based indexing of the time series vector.

 - `mcpoint` returns the index of a change point (beginning of change) if there is one, 0 otherwise.

-Building off of `mcpoint`, you can use these two higher level functions:
+In general, there may be multiple change points, interest may be in the most recent change or all changes:

 - `mcplast` returns the index of the most recent change point by repeatedly calling `mcpoint` on the more recent segment until